 West Covina Police Department

-is a trainee program designed for career development into the law enforcement field as a police officer.
-The police cadet is under immediate to general supervision, and performs non-hazardous duties throughout the police department.
+The Police Cadet program is a trainee program designed for career development into the law enforcement field as a police officer.
+The police cadet is under immediate to general supervision and performs non-hazardous duties throughout the police department.

 Essential functions include: